 - A company needs to have a low debt-to-equality ratio.
 It can make or break a successful IPO.
 It is difficult to get a great initial price with a highly leveraged company, causing it to have problems with its stock sales.

 - A company should have a business plan that has the financial aspects fully explained for the next five years so the market can tell that the company can see where it is headed.

 - Underwriters may require revenues of up to $20 million every year with $1 million profits.

 - The management team needs to demonstrate future rates of growth of approximately 25 percent per year within five to seven years.

 If you need help with going public, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.